Artists Who Died Before 40: Caravaggio

 Laundry List of Toxic Chemicals

 Painters in the 16th and 17th centuries did not have access to paint already mixed smooth and in tubes as we do today.
 They often had to spend hours grinding the pure pigments, mixing them with linseed oil or tung oil and a solvent such as turpentine and water.
-The mixture is ground and mixed till it is smooth and thick before painting begins.
+The mixture is ground and mixed until it is smooth and thick before painting begins.
 This is the time when the painter is vulnerable to breathing in particles and contaminating the skin.
-You have to wonder how much of the emotional anger Caravaggio suffered from was chemical induced.
+You have to wonder how much of the emotional anger Caravaggio suffered from was chemically induced.

 Even today I use a laundry list of toxic chemicals in my paintings.
-They include oil based paints, turpentine, Cadmium yellow (cadmium sulfide), chrome yellow (lead chromate), lead or flake white (lead carbonate), vermillion (mercuric sulfide), burnt umber or raw umber (iron oxides), and a host of others.
+They include oil-based paints, turpentine, Cadmium yellow (cadmium sulfide), chrome yellow (lead chromate), lead or flake white (lead carbonate), vermillion (mercuric sulfide), burnt umber or raw umber (iron oxides), and a host of others.
 The Cadmiums, Chromes, lead white and zinc yellow may even cause lung cancer.
 Many of my artist friends like to use latex gloves and some even use hospital face masks when painting.
 I find the masks restrictive, so I don’t use one.
 However, I know better than to blow the chalk when I’m working with pastels.
 They are pure pigment and blowing sends a hailstorm of particles into the air for me to breath in.
 Often when the dust gets too much I take the picture outside and shake off the excess into the grass, hoping to keep it out of the air where people could be breathing.

 Who Killed Caravaggio